 Microsoft Edge Privacy Whitepaper

 Our browser privacy promise is to provide you with the protection, transparency, control and respect you deserve.
-To uphold our commitment to give you transparency into our product, we’ve provided a privacy whitepaper that explains how Microsoft Edge features and services work and how they may affect your privacy.
-Our goal is to give you a full understanding into how your data is used, how to control the different features, and how to manage your collected data, so you have the info you need to make the right privacy decisions for you.
+To uphold commitments to give you transparency into Microsoft products, the Microsoft Edge team provided a privacy whitepaper that explains how Microsoft Edge features and services work and how each may affect your privacy.
+The goal of the Microsoft Edge team is to give you a full understanding into how your data is used, how to control the different features, and how to manage your collected data, so you have the info you need to make the right privacy decisions for you.

-In certain sections of the paper we provide steps to go to Microsoft Edge settings and other pages.
-For consistency, we’ve used a shortened format throughout the whitepaper: You’ll see URLs that begin with edge:// such as edge://favorites or edge://settings/privacy.
-To go to these pages, type the bolded text directly into the Microsoft Edge address bar.
-These pages can only be viewed in Microsoft Edge.
+In certain sections of the paper, the Microsoft Team provide steps to go to Microsoft Edge settings and other pages.
+For consistency, the Microsoft edge team used a shortened format throughout the whitepaper: You should see URLs that begin with

-The whitepaper focuses on the desktop version of Microsoft Edge, and parts of the paper may include features or experiences that aren’t available for all users.
-In addition, the whitepaper discusses features and services as they exist in the product today, but may be subject to change in the future.
-Microsoft practices data collection minimization, which means we keep your data for the minimum amount of time, but retention times may vary depending on the feature or service being used and may change over time.
+The whitepaper focuses on the desktop version of Microsoft Edge, and parts of the paper may include features or experiences that are not available for all users.
+In addition, the whitepaper discusses features and services that exist in the product today, but may be subject to change in the future.
+Microsoft practices data collection minimization, which means your data is kept for the minimum amount of time, but retention times may vary depending on the feature or service being used and may change over time.

 Address bar and suggestions

 The address bar allows you to enter website URLs and search the web.
 By default, the address bar provides search and site suggestions using the characters you type.
 You should see suggestions from your favorites, browsing history, previous searches, and default search provider.